 There are a wide variety of medical treatments employed by physicians, physical therapists, and other health care professionals to treat people with TMJ disorders.
 Many of them are also employed by dentists.
 Sometimes it seems like the treatment a patient receives depends on where the elevator stops in the medical-dental building.

-The MOST COMMON way to treat TMJ disorders is to “manage” the occasional bouts of severe symptoms by means of short term and supportive therapies, ranging from medication to meditation and from electronic devices to injecting anti-inflammatories or fibrosing agents directly into the TMJs.
+The MOST COMMON way to treat TMJ disorders is to “manage” the occasional bouts of severe symptoms by means of short term and supportive therapies, ranging from medication to meditation.
 Some management techniques, such as nutritional counseling and stress relief, work by enhancing the body’s natural adaptive capacity.
 Other management techniques such as massage, spray and stretch, trigger point injections, and sedative drugs, work by loosening tight jaw muscles.
-Even arthroscopy and arthrocentesis may be used as management tools.
+Even closed surgeries such as arthroscopy and arthrocentesis are sometimes used as management tools.

 REDUCING TMJ INFLAMMATION can be accomplished with anti-inflammatory medications, much like those used for reducing inflammation in other injured joints.
 The medications can be taken in pill form, injected into the TMJs, or applied topically on the skin over the TMJs and electronically drawn into the skin using iontophoresis.
 However, reducing inflammation without addressing its cause usually just provides short term relief.